 The Irish regulator expects firms to meet a range of requirements before it allows them to provide regulated financial services.
 When an applicant firm submits an application seeking authorisation, the Bank of Ireland will review their business plans, risks, budget, resources, systems, controls and people.

-3. The Authorised Payment Institution license
+3. The Payment Institution license in Ireland

-An Authorised Payment Institution license enables a business to provide payment services across the European Economic Area.
+A Payment Institution license enables a business to provide payment services across the European Economic Area.

-By obtaining the Authorised Payment Institution license, a license holder is able to provide the following payment services:
+By obtaining the Payment Institution license, a license holder is able to provide the following payment services:

 i.
 Issue payment accounts such as payment debit cards